-As much as I like to talk about not being average and differentiating yourself from the pack it is good to know what average is.
-Average provides a baseline by which you can measure your own progress, set goals and develop an application timeline.
+As much as I like to talk about not being average and differentiating yourself from the pack, it 's nice to know what average is.
+Average provides a baseline by which you can measure your progress, set goals and develop an application timeline.

 Does this mean you have to be just like Leslie to get into PA school?

 But, it is safe to assume that most schools are looking to keep their graduation and certifying exam pass rates high.
-They have an incentive to take less risks and because of this, anything below average is considered a risk.
+They have an incentive to take fewer risks, and because of this, anything below average is considered a risk.

 Thus, take a good look at Leslie and focus on factors that you can control to differentiate yourself, like your academic standing, your experience, your volunteer activities, your references and your essay.